flexbox/talks/README.md

 ### Bio - Short

 David Leuliette is a freelance front-end and mobile developer.
 He has over 10+ years of experience in technology, project management, design and growth hacking from small startups to large companies across multiple industries, especially high-tech and education.
 David was recognized by humancoders, in the 100 most influential and active designer in tech and entrepreneurship in France.

-### Testimonials

-David is one of the best teachers I ever had.
-Really inspiring, compassionate and have a lots of topics to share.
-I first met him as a teacher for a growth hacking class.
-I was wowed by the content and the dynamic of his class.
-Now He becomes a good mentor who I learn from.
-David is a high achiever, a weirdo (Hahaha c'est vrai) always challenging himself, and helping others to get out their comfort zone.
-– Hafsa Danguir Engineer manager

 ## Social Media and Other Links